 Pupils are expected to attend the school full-time and on time, unless the reason for their absence is unavoidable.
 Parents are expected to work closely with school staff in resolving any difficulties at an early stage.
-The Schools will operate in accordance with the prescribed regulations covering the marking of registers, the granting of leave, the removal of pupils from roll and the authorization of absence.
+The Schools will operate in accordance with the prescribed regulations covering the marking of registers, the granting of leave, the removal of pupils from roll and the authorisation of absence.

-Maximising attendance at the school is a priority and though our ECM groups, the Trust seeks creative solutions to attendance problems wherever possible, recognizing any particular needs of individuals or groups and supporting them wherever possible.
-The mini bus services, attendance rewards and assemblies are all testament to this.
+Maximising attendance at the school is a priority and the Trust seeks creative solutions to attendance problems wherever possible, recognising any particular needs of individuals or groups and supporting them wherever possible.
+The minibus services, attendance rewards and assemblies are all testament to this.